vikrant-d1/fullstack-interview-resources/Typescript/readme.md

 ### 7. What is the Ambient in type script ?

-In TypeScript, the term "ambient" refers to declarations that describe the shape of code that exists outside of the TypeScript environment.
-Ambient declarations allow you to describe the shape of external code that may not have been written in TypeScript, but that you want to use in your TypeScript project.
+Ambient declarations provide a way to describe the shape of external code that you want to use in your TypeScript project, without having to write TypeScript code for that external code.

 The term "ambient" is used because these declarations don't actually define any implementation details.
 Instead, they provide a description of the shape of the code that is being used.
-For example, if you want to use a JavaScript library in your TypeScript project, you can write an ambient declaration that describes the shape of the library's API.

 An ambient declaration in TypeScript is typically defined using the declare keyword.
 For example, here is an ambient declaration for the jQuery library: